 The structure of traditional cities in Iran is based on its bazaars’ economic and political factors.
 In Iran, the traditional bazaars usually have a linear form, and other spaces and buildings such as mosques, and bathrooms are organized along this linear form.
 Many cities grew around bazaars and the bazaars were always surrounded by mosques, bathhouses, tea houses and etc. The role of bazaars in the structure of Islamic cities is so important that some believe that bazaars are the main core of Islamic cities; however, some others believe that the main core refers to the Jameh mosque at the city center.

 As it was mentioned, Iran bazaars are not just a place for commerce.
-The traders and merchants had the economic power to support social, political, and religious movements, therefore, they were among the most influential group of people in the traditional urban society.
-That is why bazaars were also places to make and support social, political, and religious movements, and Bazaariha-a merchant and trader- have ever been a vital part of the movements and protests in Iran.
+The traders and merchants had the economic power to support social, political, and religious movements, therefore, they were among the most influential groups of people in the traditional urban society.
+That is why bazaars were also places to make and support social, political, and religious movements, and Bazaariha-a merchant and trader- has been a vital part of the movements and protests in Iran.

 Find rugs, carpets, jewelry, spice, and copper in Iran’s Bazaars